Neo-Hao/grokking-relational-database-design/chapter_04/README.md

 You will need to make some modifications to the attributes for different RDBMS.
 Considering that this chapter is not the end of the E-R diagram that we are still developing, we won't provide different versions of the E-R diagram tailored to different RDBMS.
 Instead, we will only describe the necessary modifications for SQL Server, SQLite and Oracle below for your reference.

-### MySQL, MariaDB, and PostgreSQL
+### MySQL and MariaDB

-The entities and attributes depicted in the E-R diagram don't require any modifications for MySQL, MariaDB, and PostgreSQL.
+The entities and attributes depicted in the E-R diagram don't require any modifications for MySQL and MariaDB.

+### PostgreSQL

+`user` is a reserved keyword in PostgreSQL.
+You can't use it as a table name.
+You can use `system_user` instead of `user`.

 ### SQL Server